 Genital warts

-Genital warts are a common sexually transmitted infection (STI) passed on by vaginal and anal sex, sharing sex toys and, rarely, by oral sex.
+Genital warts are small, rough lumps that can appear around the vagina, penis or anus.
+They're a common sexually transmitted infection (STI).
 Treatment from a sexual health clinic can help.

 Non-urgent advice: Go to a sexual health clinic if you have:

-• 1 or more painless growths or lumps around your vagina, penis or anus
+• 1 or more painless lumps or growths around your vagina, penis or anus

 • itching or bleeding from your genitals or anus